JustinLove/onelife-client-patches/README.md

 - Making Milkweed Seed (Fruiting Milkweed Not Relevant) - this shouldn't even be time based?

 More work is needed.

+### open-say-field-on-typing

+Automatically open the say field to talk if you type an text chracter.
+Does not block e/z; those character will be added if another printable character is seen shortly afterwards.

+### curse-assist

+Allows stepping through "CURSE <player>" with left and right arrows.
+Currently goes through all living players.

 ### Patch Development